 - 1.13 These topic areas form the basis for the content of the Plan and the distinct chapters cover the policies and aspirations for each topic.
-Each chapter contains a reminder of the relevant objectives, links to the relevant planning policy context and a summary of the relevant evidence collected during the preparation of the Plan, culminating in planning policies and, where appropriate, community aspirations. - 1.14 The planning policies, which are distinctly identified in coloured boxes with a prefix of WBH, will supplement, rather than repeat, the planning policies of the West Suffolk Local Plan that were in place in September 2023.
+Each chapter contains a reminder of the relevant objectives, links to the relevant planning policy context and a summary of the relevant evidence collected during the preparation of the Plan, culminating in planning policies and, where appropriate, community aspirations. - 1.14 The planning policies, which are distinctly identified in coloured boxes with a prefix of WBH, supplement, rather than repeat, the planning policies of the West Suffolk Local Plan that were in place in December 2024, including those in the Draft Local Plan (January 2024).